 Years later, during a disagreement on where would be the perfect hill to start their city, Romulus ended up killing his own brother Remus and fixing settlement in Palatine Hill, where he founded Rome and became the first king of the Roman Kingdom.

 Romulus was the first king of Rome and after his death, or disappearance, as some claim, six other kings ruled the kingdom, been replaced in 509BC when Rome became a Republic and was ruled by elected senators.

 It was in this period that Rome started to expand, dominating the Italian peninsula entirely spreading all the way over the Mediterranean.

 After the death of Julius Caesar in 44BC and the victory of his adopted son Octavian over Mark Antony and Cleopatra, the Roman Senate granted him overarching power, turning him into the first Roman Emperor, and giving him the title “Augustus”.

-Palatine Hill is one of the sevens hills in Rome, associated with the myth of Romulus and Remus and considered to be the cradle of the Roma.
+Palatine Hill is one of the sevens hills in Rome, associated with the myth of Romulus and Remus and considered to be the cradle of Rome.

 Palatine Hill was the most desired neighborhood in Ancient Rome, home of aristocrats and emperors.
 Nowadays it is one of the most important archaeological sites in Rome.

-It is still possible to see nowadays the ruins of the House of Augustus and the House of Livia, as well as the Flavian Palace and Stadium of Domitian.
+It is still possible to see nowadays the bad of the House of Augustus and the House of Livia, as well as the Flavian Palace and Stadium of Domitian.

-Both the Palatine and the Roman Forum are ruins near the Colosseum and it is necessary to buy a ticket to visit them, the good news though is that the same ticket gives you entrance to all these 3 famous landmarks in Rome.
+Both the Palatine and the Roman Forum are Roman bad near the Colosseum and it is necessary to buy a ticket to visit them, the good news though is that the same ticket gives you entrance to all these 3 famous landmarks in Rome.